Kórnica Uprising: Background

 The Soviet Red Army entered Kórnica (then Körnitz in Nazi Germany) on its way to Prudnik during the Upper Silesian offensive on 19 March 1945.
 A funeral of one of the oldest residents of the village, 83-year-old Joseph Moriz, took place on that day, received by the local population as a sign of "the end of the German era".
 After the village was captured, waves of theft, rape, and deportations started.
 Soviets shot five women who defended themselves from being raped, and one soldier, while juggling a grenade, killed himself along with six children in the courtyard of Kasperek family's house.

 People who remained in Kórnica were mostly women, the elderly, children, and the war-disabled.
 Several Wehrmacht soldiers, who returned home from war or escaped from Soviet captivity, were hiding in the village.
 One of the young men left in the village was a Pole named Władysław, who arrived in Kórnica for forced labour and decided to remain here because he felt well-treated by the local people.
-The villagers believed that Americans will not let Silesia be annexed into the Soviet sphere of incluence.
+The villagers believed that Americans will not let Silesia be annexed into the Soviet sphere of influence.

 From March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 Following the capitulation of the German state, it was passed on to the Polish administration on 11 May 1945.
 The administration of the village of Kórnica was taken over by the Citizens' Militia (Milicja Obywatelska, MO).
 Nine militiamen were quartered outside of the village's centre, in a house belonging to Anton Kroll, a farmer who has not yet returned home from war.
 From that house, they could observe movement on the road from Głogówek to Krapkowice.
 The house's occupants were forced to move to the attic.
 The Polish authorities considered the people of Kórnica to be "Germanised Poles".
 The Militia provided the residents with safety and protection against the Red Army's robberies.
 Soon, however, the militiamen began to search houses, confiscate property, harass and humiliate civilians who spoke German, and deport men returning home from the war.
 They set up a prison in the basement of the Kroll family's barn.
 Residents continued to be robbed by groups of looters from outside Silesia and by the Red Army soldiers quartered in neighboring localities.
 The atmosphere in the village was tense.